DavidBakerEffendi/GraPLHook4j/README.md

 ## Building from Source

-In order to use GraPLHook4j one will need to build from source.
+In order to use GraPLHook4j one will need to build from the source code.
 This will be the case until the GraPL project can be hosted on a Maven repository or similar.

 ```shell script
 git clone https://github.com/DavidBakerEffendi/GraPLHook4j.git